loranger32/to_decimal/README.md

 `12.to_s.to_i(8) => 10`

-Not bad, but I thought there could be a more straightforward and consise way to perform this, showing more clearly what your intent is.
+It's not a concern if you need to to this occasionally, but I thought there could be a more straightforward and consise way to perform this, showing more clearly what your intent is.

 I've looked in the core API and in the Standard Library, but I didn't find